Alliances (Star Trek: Voyager): Plot

+Having invited Mabus aboard Voyager, Janeway learns about the past between the Trabe and the Kazon: the Trabe used to persecute the Kazon, deemed an inferior and violent race, enslaving them, fencing them off and turning them against each other.
+However, some 30 years prior, the Kazon successfully rose against the Trabe, seized both their planet and technology, and turned the Trabe into space nomads because every time they resettle on a new planet, the vengeful Kazon attack and chase them away.
+Mabus argues that while the Trabe's treatment of the Kazon was condemnable, their descendants are now innocent.

-Janeway learns about the past between the Trabe and the Kazon, and decides to pursue paths of an alliance with the Trabe in spite of the danger of the possibility of it rallying the Kazon together against them.
+Janeway decides to pursue paths of an alliance with the Trabe in spite of the danger of the possibility of it rallying the Kazon together against them.
 They try to pre-empt their wrath by attempting to form peaceful negotiations.
 Seska finds it a great opportunity to learn the weaknesses of the other tribes and potentially use it to gain an edge against all other Kazon as well as Voyager and the Trabe.
 The Voyager crew learns someone is planning to disrupt the conference, but they cannot determine who.
 They decide that any Kazon who attempts to leave the conference would be the guilty party.

 The Kazon also hear something is amiss, but all the maje attend, too frightened to be left out of an alliance.
-The Kazon are suspicious especially of the Trabe, but Cullah is vocal about his distaste for befriending either the hated Trabe or a woman-led Federation.
-Unfortunately, the Trabe elder is the one to try to leave the conference.
-Janeway yells out that it is a trap.
-She, her party and the Trabe elder beam out as a ship fires into the conference-room.
+The Kazon are suspicious especially of the Trabe, but Culluh is vocal about his distaste for befriending either the hated Trabe or a woman-led Federation.
+As the delegates argue, Mabus attempts to leave the conference, causing Janeway to realize that he intended all along to sabotage the negotiations.
+She manages to call out a warning to the Kazon before she, her party and Mabus are beamed out as a ship fires into the conference-room.
 Voyager attacks the ship, driving it away.
 The Kazon manage to survive.

-Janeway breaks the alliance with the Trabe and flees before the Kazon are able to retaliate.
+On Voyager, Mabus reveals his plan was to kill all the maje with one blow, thus crippling the Kazon forces for years.
+He never believed the Kazon could be reasoned with.
+Outraged by the Trabe's duplicitous and murderous move, Janeway breaks the alliance with them, and flees before the Kazon are able to retaliate.
 More vulnerable than ever and in space filled with lawless races, she emphasizes the need to hold on to what rules they have.